EPOCHS VI: The Size and Shape Evolution of Galaxies since z ~ 8 with JWST Observations: Sample Selection

 where $\left\langle\sigma_B\right\rangle$ is the mean value of the background sigma for the whole image.
 We calculate this by placing apertures on blank areas of sky in the image `ERR' extension that we use for creating the \galfit\ sigma images (see \autoref{subsec:pipeline}), and calculating the mean value of these regions.
 The value of $N$ is the number of pixels within the radius that we are using for the RFF calculation.

 In order to remove any remaining objects that are poorly fit with large residuals, we complete visual checks to select an appropriate RFF cutoff value.
-As a result of this, we select objects with an RFF value below 0.5.
+As a result, we select objects with an RFF value below 0.5.
 This enables us to remove objects where the light is either very over- or under-accounted for, yet also allows for features that are not modelled precisely (due to features such as spiral arms and bars not being accounted for in single Sérsic fits) but where the measured properties are otherwise reasonable.
 Through RFF measurements, we reject a further 161 fits due to large residuals.
 This results in a final sample of 1395 robust galaxy fits, of which 1313 (94.1\%) were fit with a free value of $n$, and 82 (5.9\%) were fit with a fixed value of $n=1$, which we further analyse in \autoref{sec:results}.
-The rejected fits are mostly comprised of lower mass galaxies, although there are fits rejected at all masses within our sample.
+The rejected fits are mostly comprised of lower mass galaxies, although there are fits rejected at all masses within our sample, and we do not see a change in RFF as a function of redshift.